Hardcoreprawn/architecture/input/posts/requirements/maintainability.md

 Published: 26/04/2023
 ---

 The system should be designed and developed with maintainability in mind.
-The system should be easy to look after, diagnose and support, throughout its lifecycle.
+The system should be easy to look after, diagnose and support throughout its lifecycle.

 > Read the [Requirements Check-List](xref:requirements-checklist) article for an introduction to requirements.

 ## Requirement

 * Design and implement the system using a known set of conventions.
-* The system is well-documented and the source code has relevant comments.
+* The system is well-documented, and the source code has relevant comments.
 * The software has been designed to be modular and reusable.
 * Implement approved logging, monitoring and testing tools.
 * The deployment follows standard technology hosting patterns.